Mhtaba76/ML_Facade_Control_System/README.md

-# Daylight Prediction Model
+# An AI-Driven Real-Time Shading Control System for Adaptive Façades: Enhancing Visual Comfort and Energy Efficiency

-This repository contains a trained machine learning model developed to predict daylight illumination values (`Et`) across a sensor grid matrix, leveraging environmental, geographic, and spatial features.
+This repository contains a trained machine learning model developed to predict daylight illumination values (`Et`, `Ev`) across a sensor grid matrix, leveraging environmental, geographic, and spatial features.

 ## Project Overview

 ### Objective
-The goal is to accurately predict illumination (`Et`) values for a 25×20 sensor grid to assist architectural and environmental analyses in building design.
+The goal is to accurately predict illumination (`Et`, `Ev`) values for a 25×20 sensor grid to assist architectural and environmental analyses in building design.

 ### Dataset
-- Total dataset size: **484,000** rows.
+- Total dataset size: **783,000** rows equal to **1566** simulation sensor grid.
 - Features include weather conditions, solar geometry, spatial sensor information, and geographic attributes.

 ### Features Used